Formal vs Informal

 Some ways to offer informal training include:

 - Creating a forum for employees to share what they know.
-This may mean a simple digital channel for discussing projects or having regular meetings where employees can talk about what they are learning.
+This may mean a simple digital channel for discussing projects or having regular meetings where employees can discuss their learning.

 - Offering access to resources like professional tools and software for employees to direct their own learning.